 According to researchers from Ben Gurion University, facial recognition (FR) can be tricked by using makeup.
 During the experiment, two surveillance cameras operated by a Multi-Task Cascaded Convolutional Neural Network (MTCNN) were successfully spoofed.

-Prior to that usage of makeup presentation was indoctrinated as a protest movement against facial recognition systems — such a makeup applies abstract geometric figures to a person’s face.
-More conventional makeup is also believed to be a threat to FR, and various anti-spoofing methods — like Deep Tree Learning (DTL) — are developed to solve the issue.
+Makeup has also long been used as a protest movement against facial recognition systems, as in the case with CV Dazzle or the AI-generated facepaint design used during the Qatar World Cup, with some people applying geometric figures to their faces for the purpose of concealing their identities.
+Even more conventional makeup is also believed to be a threat to FR, and as a result, various antispoofing methods — like Deep Tree Learning (DTL) — have been developed to address the issue.

 What are the main makeup datasets?

 The number of makeup spoofing datasets is limited.

 The amount of public makeup datasets is rather scarce.
 Two most notable examples are YouTube Makeup Dataset (YMD) and Virtual Makeup Dataset (VMD).